MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 - ASP.NET Core 3.1
 - Entity Framework Core
 - Swashbuckle - to automatically generate Swagger/OpenApi3 documentation and user Interface.
+- [MediatR](https://github.com/jbogard/MediatR) - to support CQRS Pattern (as talked about in our interview)

 ## Requirements